Sign up with your email and get 10% off coupon

 Before you create a coupon campaign, make sure you're familiar with the Voucherify basics and the Campaign Manager:

-Create a campaign of 10% discount coupons (bulk codes) with validation rules that secure incentives and the campaign budget.
+Create a 10% discount coupons (bulk codes) campaign with validation rules that secure incentives and the campaign budget.

-In the Campaign Manager, choose the bulk codes option, and define the campaign name.
+Choose the bulk codes option in the Campaign Manager and define the campaign name.

 Then, use the following campaign features: